Sept. 12 - 22, 2024

 You can contact Lost & Found at 405-948-6839 and they will check to see if it has been turned in at the Safety Center.

 First aid is available in the Safety Center located on the west end of the Administration Building on the corner of Land Rush and General Pershing Boulevard.
 If you experience a true emergency during the State Fair, call 9-1-1.
-EMSA personnel are on-site and will be dispatched accordingly.
+Medical personnel are on-site and will be dispatched accordingly.

 A hand stamp and gate admission credential or ticket are required for re-entry.

 Weapons are not allowed at the Oklahoma State Fair.
 Additionally, we reserve the right to deny admission or ask someone already admitted to leave without refund or compensation, for failure to comply with any of the Oklahoma State Fair rules, for unsafe, illegal or offensive behavior or clothing, to ensure safety, security and order, or if we consider that the circumstances so require in our sole discretion.
+See the Attendance Policies and Code of Conduct Document for a more complete list of prohibited items.

 If you are interested in working at the Oklahoma State Fair, visit the employment page for information.
 Please note: The Oklahoma State Fair does not hire for any of the food vendors or the carnival.
 Anyone interested in a job with a food vendor or the carnival must apply with them directly.